luc-demeyer/noviat-apps/account_bank_menu/README.rst

 Account Bank Menu
 =================

-This module adds a menu entry *Bank and Cash* to the *Accounting' menu since the use of the accounting dashboard is not always practical especially for companies with lots of bank accounts. so that these can be cancelled and corrected via 'Set to Draft'.
+This module adds a menu entry *Bank and Cash* to the *Accounting* menu since the use of the accounting dashboard is not always practical especially for companies with lots of bank accounts. so that these can be cancelled and corrected via 'Set to Draft'.